ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~
 Preconnection.AddFramer(framer)
 ~~~

+Framers have the ability to also dynamically modify Protocol Stacks, as described in {{framer-lifetime}}.

 When sending Messages, applications can add specific Message values to a MessageContext ({{message-props}}) that is intended for a Framer.